 Rwanda has an HIV/AIDS Adults prevalence rate of 2.9%.
 Officially, there were more than 170000 people were living with HIV/AIDS in 2009 with about 4100 deaths recorded within the same year.
 Not just HIV/AIDS.
 Malaria, bacterial diarrhea, hepatitis A, yellow fever, etc. continue to threaten several lives in Rwanda today.

 Rwanda has witnessed huge progress these past couple of peaceful years.
 In fact, recent surveys (by UNDP) indicated that the percentage of people living under poverty has dropped by 5.8% from 44.9% in 2011 to 39.1% in 2014.
 However, that shouldn't take away from the bigger picture.
 Several Rwandans continue to wallow in poverty today.
-Although the country is healing physically, the psychological effects of the 1994 genocide which resulted in the deaths of over 800,000 innocent people remain quite fresh in the minds and souls of most Rwandans today.
+Although the country is healing physically, the psychological effects of the 1994 genocide which resulted in the deaths of over 800,000 innocent people remain quite fresh in the minds and souls of some Rwandans today.